 |05/07/1865||Dingwall and Skye Railway|

-Dingwall and Skye Railway authorised Dingwall to Kyle of Lochalsh.
+Dingwall and Skye Railway authorised to run west from Dingwall to Kyle of Lochalsh.

 Highland Railway (Railway History)